Qatar Visa Requirements for U.S. Green Card Holders

 6. Can I transit through Qatar without a visa?

-Yes, no visa is needed if you stay in the airport and do not enter the country, Qatar Visa For Green Card Holders.
+Yes, no visa is needed if you stay in the airport and do not enter the country.
+The Qatar Visa is for Green Card Holders.

 7. How can I apply for a Qatar visa?